ghoresh11/twilight/README.md

 # The twilight zone of the pan-genome

+Apply an analysis similar to the one in DOI...

+## Requirements

+- R

+R packages:
+- data.table
+- ggplot2
+- optparse

 ## To classify your own pan-genome:

 To apply a similar analysis on the output of a pan-genome analysis using tools such as Roary (1) or Panaroo (2), you must provide: